aryasaatvik/turbo-remote-cache-aws/packages/construct/README.md

     super(scope, id, props);

     new TurboRemoteCache(this, 'TurboRemoteCache', {
+      apiProps: {
         // optional domain name options for using a custom domain with API Gateway
-      domainNameOptions: {
+        domainName: {
           domainName: 'your-custom-domain.com',
           // create a certificate in us-east-1 for custom domain
-        certificate: acm.Certificate.fromCertificateArn(this, 'Certificate', 'YOUR_CERTIFICATE_ARN'),
+          certificate: acm.Certificate.fromCertificateArn(this, 'Certificate', 'arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012'),
           endpointType: apigateway.EndpointType.EDGE,
           securityPolicy: apigateway.SecurityPolicy.TLS_1_2,
         },
+      },
+      // optional S3 bucket props for to configure the artifacts bucket
+      artifactsBucketProps: {
+        bucketName: 'turbo-remote-cache-artifacts',
+        removalPolicy: cdk.RemovalPolicy.RETAIN,
+      },
+      // optional DynamoDB table props for to configure the events table
+      eventsTableProps: {
+        tableName: 'turbo-remote-cache-events',
+        removalPolicy: cdk.RemovalPolicy.RETAIN,
+      },
     });
   }
 }
 ```

+The S3 bucket, DynamoDB table, and API Gateway can be configured using the optional props.
+The defaults are are provided in the jsdoc comments and can be viewed in the [source code](./src/index.ts).
+The example above uses apiProps to configure a custom domain name for the API Gateway.
+It also uses artifactsBucketProps to customize the bucketName and removalPolicy to retain the bucket when the stack is deleted.
+Similar options are available for the DynamoDB table.

 ## Architecture